Jinzhao-Yu/Jinzhao-Yu/README.md

 👋 Hi!
 Welcome to my world!\
 🙋‍♂️ I’m Jinzhao Yu, an applied statistics graduate student at UMich!\
-👀 I’m interested in ...\
+👀 I’m persuing a Data Scientist or Machine Learning Engineer job from 2023.\
 🌱 I’m currently learning ...\
-💞️ I’m looking to collaborate on ...\
 📫 How to reach me ...

 <!---